Skip to content

 Teams will apply science, technology, engineering, and math (STEM) concepts to explore a given real-world problem which can be solved by using a drone.

-Participants document their research and applications of drones as a Digital Research Poster for Middle School and a Digital Research Portfolio for High School.
+Participants document their research and applications of drones as a digital research portfolio for Middle School.

 Droneworks offers real-world, themed missions that participants fly manually to score the most points.
 It’s not a race, but a skills competition.